chainguard-dev/edu/content/chainguard/chainguard-images/reference/cc-dynamic/overview.md

 This image is meant to be used as just a base image only.
 It does not contain any programs that can be run, other than `/sbin/ldconfig`.

 You must bring your own artifacts to use this image, e.g. with a Docker multi-stage build.
 If you want locale support other than `C.UTF-8`, you must bring your own locale data as well.
 This may change in the future based on user feedback.

+This image is deprecated.
+Use the `glibc-dynamic` image instead which is designed to cover the same use cases.

 ## Get It!